Development of a monitoring system for biodiversity and climate change in the Selva Maya region

 State of implementation/results

-- The three countries of the Selva Maya Region, Guatemala, Belize and Mexico, use a new monitoring software (SMART) to improve the management of protected areas
+- All three countries of the Selva Maya Region use the monitoring software SMART (www.smartconservationtools.org) to improve the management of protected areas.
+Furthermore, the respective national institutions support each other in strengthening their technical capacities in this field.